AKASHAorg/akasha-core/ui/apps/akasha/Readme.md

 ## Background

-Akasha Integration App (Akasha World) is the foremost implementation of the Akasha World Framework.
+AKASHA Integration App (AKASHA World) is the foremost implementation of the AKASHA Core.
 It consists of components, services and widgets which are standalone elements interacting with each other to form a wholesome system.

 ## Components